dddddddddzzzz/open-heart-element/README.md

 See it in action at [at the bottom of this page](https://muan.co/posts/presence#like-prompt) shown as plain text prompt "Liked this post?".

+🚧 Highly experimental.
+Tag a version to avoid unexpected changes.

 ## Usage

 ```html